henrform/NLP_24W_VSHJ/README.md

     - The section `Qualitative analysis of HateBERT model` conducts a SHAP analysis on custom-crafted sentences, aiming to provide us an intuition into how HateBERT makes its decisions and address the challenge of making its predictions transparent and understandable for the end-user.
     - Finally, in the section `HateBERT vs. RNN`, we performed a comparative analysis of the strengths and weaknesses of these 2 models, both quantitatively and qualitatively.

+The following notebooks contain the same structure which is as follows: After importing the training data, we evaluate the base LLM without fine-tuning on the validation dataset.
+Next up is the fine-tuning, which is done on both the balanced (which is called train in the notebook) and unbalanced data set for 2-5 epochs, depending on the model.
+Afterward all models are evaluated for each epoch and the best performing one regarding recall was picked for further analysis.
+This analysis included an evaluation on the test set, a code cell to evaluate any comment and get the "confidence" in its prediction, i.e. the probability of the next token, an evaluation for custom sentences, a visualization of the attention for each word and a prompt that can be used to ask the model for an explanation for the label it has given.

 3. `classification_llama3.1.ipynb`
 4. `classification_llama3.2.ipynb`
 5. `classification_phi-4.ipynb`